 The culmination of LMDC's planning efforts for the redevelopment of the World Trade Center area is the World Trade Center Memorial and Redevelopment Plan (WTC Plan) in cooperation with the Port Authority of New York and New Jersey (Port Authority).
-As part of the Plan, LMDC proposes to implement the new memorial and cultural uses, embodied in the LMDC's Amended General Project Plan (GPP), dated September 16, 2003.
-The LMDC has undergone an extensive public process for over two years to develop the WTC Plan and other initiatives.
+As part of the Plan, LMDC proposes to implement the new memorial and cultural uses, embodied in LMDC's Amended General Project Plan (GPP), dated June 2, 2004, as amended February 14, 2007.
+LMDC has undergone an extensive public process for over two years to develop the WTC Plan and other initiatives.
 The following is an overview of the components of this process.